 Instead of searching for druggable receptors on TNBC, researchers led by Prabha Sampath at A*STAR’s Skin Research Institute of Singapore (SRIS) screened triple-negative breast tumors for microRNAs, which are short sequences of nucleotides that regulate gene expression by binding to and destroying messenger RNA.

-Further experiments revealed that miR-138 blocks the production of the tumor suppressive protein TUSC2.
+Further experiments revealed that miR-138 blocks the production of the tumor suppressor protein TUSC2.
 Hence, when miR-138 expression is elevated, TUSC2 levels drop and TNBC cells divide more rapidly.

 On the other hand, by blocking the activity of miR-138 in TNBC cells with an oligonucleotide (a short nucleotide strand that binds to and neutralizes miR-138), the researchers were able to inhibit cell division and induce programmed cell death.
 In mice, breast tumors depleted of miR-138 were also significantly smaller than breast tumors that expressed miR-138.